trivial-space/sketches/README.md

 A special thanks goes to the people and teams behind [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack).
-These tools provid a major upgrade in terms of productivity and development comfort.
+These tools provide a major upgrade in terms of productivity and development comfort.

 ## License